Susanreefman/Thema10/README.md

 Structure:
 The main directory includes two directories; in the java directory all the java classes can be found to run the application.
 Within the webapp folder the static css and csv files can be found.
 The WEB-INF folder holds the html pages (located in templates folder)
+'Thema10_Web_Application.pdf' includes our report on the web application project.

 Support: For any questions send an email to h.s.reefman@st.hanze.nl or m.setz@st.hanze.nl